Let me guess:

 in some clubs, the older members, sometimes the founding members, form a “clique” that controls the club’s dynamics and decisions.

-And then you can reform by recruiting new members and getting the numbers -and the power- on your side.
+And then you can reform by recruiting new members and getting more people -and the power- on your side.

 Guys, this is THE most important point!